OWLS

 OWLS Sites, Program Days & Times

-We meet at Camp Herms in El Cerrito (three weeks a month) or in the Tilden Nature Area (one week a month) on: Tuesdays, Wednesdays, and Thursdays.
+Program runs on: Tuesdays, Wednesdays, and Thursdays.
 Students may attend 1, 2, or 3 days a week.
-They may also be dropped off at 9 am or 11am.
-Pick up is at 3:15pm.
+They may be dropped off at 9 am or 11am.
+Pick up is at 1pm or 3:15pm.

-Sign up for a visit day today! *Receive 50% off your first visit day. **Siblings enrolled together are also eligible for a 5% discount.
-Email contact@seedsoflovecollective.org to schedule a visit.
+*$50 first visit day. **Siblings enrolled together are also eligible for a 5% discount.

 The outdoor classroom provides a multitude of opportunities to learn and grow in connection with each other and nature through hands-on engagement with our environment.
 We develop caring relationships as empathetic team members to facilitate independence and collaboration.
 Our natural experiences and studies inspire a love of learning and literature.